Robert Sarah: Archbishop under the dictatorship of Sékou Touré

-Sarah served as archbishop under the dictatorship of Ahmed Sékou Touré, who put Sarah on a death list before dying in 1984.
+Sarah served as archbishop under the dictatorship of Ahmed Sékou Touré, who put Sarah on a death list before himself dying in 1984.
 However, despite the persecution of priests and laymen, Sarah worked to maintain the Church as the one institution that was independent of the dictatorship.
 In his book God or Nothing, Sarah rebuked the Marxist dictatorship as a utopian scheme that brought misery and death.

 The French daily newspaper Le Figaro reports that Sarah "did not hesitate to oppose the all-powerful Sékou Touré, then 'supreme leader of the revolution' but also a commander of violent repressions.
 He made the celebrated public statement: 'power wears man out [le pouvoir use l'homme]!

 The Historical Dictionary of Guinea commented on Sarah's role in resisting Sékou Touré's dictatorship, writing that the Church "managed to play a remarkable role under former Archbishop Robert Sarah in Guinea's public life...
 Monsignor Robert Sarah is one of the most respected leaders among Guineans, who expressed their strong desire to see him lead the country's political transition on various occasions between 2006 and 2010.
 He arguably earned much of this popular trust by speaking truth to power during the stormiest years of President Ahmed Sékou Touré's regime, while other spiritual leaders endeavoured to cater to the regime."